CancerCompBioLab/BRAF_BSc_Thesis/README.md

 ### ARACNe

-In this folder you can see all the script I used to generate the regulons for TCGA and E-MTAB-12862 following the ARACNe pipeline (https://github.com/califano-lab/ARACNe-AP)
+In this folder you can see all the scripts I used to generate the regulons for TCGA and E-MTAB-12862 following the ARACNe pipeline (https://github.com/califano-lab/ARACNe-AP)

 ## Datasets